TOD-theses/paper-T-RACE/main.typ

 Intuitively, a pair of transactions $(T_A , T_B)$ is transaction order dependent (TOD), if the original execution order leads to a different result than a reordered execution order.
 In formal terms, we write this as following:

 $
-  sigma arrow.r^(T_A) sigma_1 arrow.r^(T_B) sigma prime \
+  sigma ->^(T_A) sigma_1 ->^(T_B) sigma prime \
-  sigma arrow.r^(T_B) sigma_2 arrow.r^(T_A) sigma prime prime \
+  sigma ->^(T_B) sigma_2 ->^(T_A) sigma prime prime \
   sigma prime != sigma prime prime
 $

 So, starting from an initial state, when we execute first $T_A$ and then $T_B$ it will result in a different state, than when executing $T_B$ and afterwards $T_A$.

-We will refer to the execution order $T_A arrow.r T_B$, the one that occurred on the blockchain, as the #emph[normal] execution order, and $T_B arrow.r T_A$ as the #emph[reversed] execution order.
+We will refer to the execution order $T_A -> T_B$, the one that occurred on the blockchain, as the #emph[normal] execution order, and $T_B -> T_A$ as the #emph[reversed] execution order.

 == Motivating examples

 To illustrate the problems that can arise with TOD, we show two examples of how it can be exploited.

-=== Secret leaking
+=== Password leaking <sec:password-leaking>

-The first example is an attack that was discovered by @torres_frontrunner_2021#footnote[The attacker transaction is #link("https://etherscan.io/tx/0x15c0d7252fa93c781c966a98ab46a1c8c086ca2a0da7eb0a7a06c522818757da")[0x15c0d7252fa93c781c966a98ab46a1c8c086ca2a0da7eb0a7a06c522818757da] and the victim transaction is #link("https://etherscan.io/tx/0x282e4de019b59a50b89c1fdc2e70c4bbd45a7ad7f7a1a6d4807a587b5fcdcdf6")[0x282e4de019b59a50b89c1fdc2e70c4bbd45a7ad7f7a1a6d4807a587b5fcdcdf6].].
-A simplified version with added comments of the vulnerable contract is presented below.
+The first example is an attack from the dataset by @torres_frontrunner_2021#footnote[The attacker transaction is #link("https://etherscan.io/tx/0x15c0d7252fa93c781c966a98ab46a1c8c086ca2a0da7eb0a7a06c522818757da")[0x15c0d7252fa93c781c966a98ab46a1c8c086ca2a0da7eb0a7a06c522818757da] and the victim transaction is #link("https://etherscan.io/tx/0x282e4de019b59a50b89c1fdc2e70c4bbd45a7ad7f7a1a6d4807a587b5fcdcdf6")[0x282e4de019b59a50b89c1fdc2e70c4bbd45a7ad7f7a1a6d4807a587b5fcdcdf6].].
+A simplified version of the vulnerable contract with added comments is presented below.
 It allows to deposit some Ether and lock it with a password and then anyone with the password can withdraw this Ether.

 ```solidity
 contract PasswordEscrow {